This residence is a part of Neighborhood A

 *Important Assignment Information

-Residential Education offers a pre-assignment system for Special Program Houses for academic year assignments.
-This process allows Resident Fellows, Faculty Affiliates, and house program staff to pre-assign, before the annual housing Draw, a set number of residents who complete a pre-assignment application and meet specific requirements.
-See the Residential Education website for detailed pre-assignment information.
+Residential Education offers a pre-assignment system for University Theme Houses for academic year assignments.
+This process allows Resident Fellows, Faculty Affiliates, and house program staff to pre-assign, before the annual housing assignment process, all spaces in the house to students who complete a pre-assignment application and meet specific requirements.

 |Wall-to-wall carpeting||Extra-long twin bed|